marcuslonnberg/sbt-docker/README.md

       // Add the generated JAR file
       val jarTarget = s"/app/${jarFile.getName}"
       add(jarFile, jarTarget)
-	  // Make a colon seperated classpath with the JAR file val classpathString = files.mkString(":") + ":" + jarTarget
+	  // Make a colon separated classpath with the JAR file val classpathString = files.mkString(":") + ":" + jarTarget
       // On launch run Java with the classpath and the found main class entryPoint("java", "-cp", classpathString, mainClass)